qwd/dev-site/docs/_en/configuration/ios-sdk-config.md

 > **Hint:** QWeather iOS SDK also includes macOS SDK.

-## Step 1: Create Project and KEY
+## Step 1: Create Project and Credential

-Make sure you have created a Project and iOS SDK KEY, otherwise refer to [Project and KEY](/en/docs/configuration/project-and-key/).
+Make sure you have created a Project and Credential, see [Project and KEY](/en/docs/configuration/project-and-key/) and [Authentication](/en/docs/authentication/).

 ## Step 2: Install SDK